top of page

 A few basics of hypnotherapy

-4. You fix you, it all comfortably and pleasantly happens between your ears.
+4. You fix you.
+It all comfortably and pleasantly happens between your ears.
 I'm merely the facilitator.

 Nick Malyon MSc.
 BHSc.
 Dip.(hypno).